 Still, in St. Bernard Parish and the Lower 9th Ward, newly constructed homes with abundant gardens sit next to vacant lots, abandoned houses and streets in disrepair.
 Some houses still have holes in the roofs where residents climbed through their attics to safety, and the tell-tale X used to denote damage and death remains prevalent.

-Bucknell's Office of Civic Engagement has organized service-learning trips to the Gulf Coast twice each year since 2006.
+Rebuilding a community Bucknell's Office of Civic Engagement has organized service-learning trips to the Gulf Coast twice each year since 2006.
 Christensen was among 20 students and five staff members who participated in the winter break trip.
 Provost Mick Smyer, a native of New Orleans, and his wife, Pat Piper, a Lewisburg psychologist, also accompanied the group.

 Staying at Camp Hope III, a government-run volunteer base in St. Bernard Parish, the participants worked with the nonprofit organization St. Bernard Project to rebuild a home in New Orleans East.
 Throughout the week, the team learned the many aspects of recovery and the broader efforts to recreate infrastructure, education and health care.